OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/notification-hubs/notification-hubs-chrome-push-notifications-get-started.md

           document.getElementById("registerWithGCM").disabled = false;

           if (chrome.runtime.lastError) {
-            // When hello registration fails, handle hello error and retry the
+            // When the registration fails, handle the error and retry the
             // registration later.
             updateLog("Registration failed: " + chrome.runtime.lastError.message);
             return;